-Student Grade level Subject Teacher Room Please rate the student on the follow ving characteri stics using a scale of 1-5.
-1-poor, 2-fair, 3- average, 4-good, 5 5-excellent 1.
+Student Grade level Subject Teacher Room Please rate the student on the follow wing characteri stics using a scale of 1-5.
+1-poor, 2-fair, 3- average, 4-good, 5-excellent 1.
 Class conduct 6.
 Creativity 2.
 Punctuality/attentiveness 7.
 Quality of class work 3.
 Ability to get along with others 8.
 Leadership abilities 4.
 Grooming/appearance 9.
 Over-all personality 5.
 Honesty/dependability 10.
 How do you feel student would represent this school?
-Letter grade for this 9 weeks class: 1st2nd 3rd 4th 5th Please check one of the following:

-I______this student as a member of the Spirit Squad next year.
+Letter grade for this 9 weeks class: 1st 2nd 3rd 4th 5th Please check one of the following: I this stu highly recommend recommend with reservation am reluctant to recommend do not recommend ber of the Spirit Squad next year.
+Additional comments: